zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

 provide to the template, which is then rendered and returned in an HTML response.

-Now, let's edit the template file to have the following contents:
+Now, let's edit the template file to have the one of the following header lines (use the one for your chosen template renderer):

 ```html
 <!-- plates -->